mariaarnesson/portfolio1-guitars_history-website/README.md

 ## Typography

 - Google Fonts were used to import Caveat, Courier and Sans fonts into styles.css.
-De valdes för att "Caveat" passar bra med citatet och "Courier New" och "Sans" passar bra ihop och matchar texten på historiksidan.
+They were chosen because "Caveat" goes well with the quote and "Courier New" and "Sans" go well together and match the text on the history page.

 # Testing